-Jennifer C. Girón
+Jennifer C. Girón duque

-Beetle taxonomy, biodiversity, systematics, and morphology
+Beetle morphology, taxonomy, biodiversity, and systematics

 My research focuses on beetle systematics and taxonomy, mainly on the Neotropical members of the subfamilies Entiminae (Curculionidae) and Acidocerinae (Hydrophilidae).